documentationfor yFiles for HTML 3.0.0.1

 Custom Styles

 yFiles for HTML offers an abstract style implementation, the LabelStyleBase<TVisual>.
-Creating custom styles using this class as base class is discussed in detail in section Customizing Styles.
+Creating custom styles using this class as a base class is discussed in detail in Customizing Styles.

 Invisible Labels

-The VoidLabelStyle can be used to render a label invisible, while the label is still in the graph.
-Additionally, the label is not visible to any interactions like mouse clicks.
+The ILabelStyle.VOID_LABEL_STYLE can be used to make a label invisible while still maintaining the label’s presence in the graph.
+Additionally, the label will not respond to user interactions, such as mouse clicks.